Nikon D610 vs Panasonic LX100

 |13.||Nikon D800E||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 |16.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the D610 has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D610 (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D610 and the LX100 are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the LX100 does not have a direct predecessor.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the LX100 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the LX100 was succeeded by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Nikon D610 better than the Panasonic LX100 or vice versa?
 The listing below highlights the relative strengths of the two models.